diegojojoayandun/hodor/README.md

 Many online contests make gathering votes a part of their process for choosing winners.
 The problem is that a lot of them are designed with flaws…

+"Hodor" it's taken from Game of Thrones and "Hodor" is a seemingly nonsense word, though in the process it became the name everyone calls him.
+It is derived from the phrase "hold the door", the words that Hodor heard during the seizure that mentally disabled him as a result of the future Bran Stark accidentally warging into his young self during a vision.

 ## Language
     Powershell & Python
     Runs: Ubuntu 20.04 LTS